Recursive Modified Pattern Search on High-dimensional Simplex : A Blackbox Optimization Technique: Algorithm

-Our algorithm consists of several \textit{runs}.
-Each \textit{run} is an iterative procedure.
-A \textit{run} stops based on some convergence criteria (see below).
-At the end of each \textit{run}, a solution is returned.
-For the first \textit{run} only, the starting point should be provided by the user.
-But for the following \textit{runs}, it starts from the solution returned by the previous \textit{run}.
-Each \textit{run} tries to minimize the objective function value in a greedy manner (see below for details).
-Hence, the solution gets improved after each \textit{run}.
-Once two consecutive \textit{runs} yield the same solution, our algorithm stops returning the final solution.\\
+As mentioned in Section \ref{sec1}, the proposed algorithm consists of several \textit{runs}.
+Each \textit{run} is an iterative procedure and requires a starting point.
+In order to find a better solution than the starting point, a sequence of iterations are performed inside each \textit{run}.
+A \textit{run} stops based on some convergence criteria which is discussed elaborately in the following.
+At the end of each \textit{run}, a solution (which may or may not be the final solution depending on other criteria) is returned.
+The initial guess of the solution should be entered by the user and it is considered as the starting point for the first \textit{run}.
+Second \textit{run} onwards, each \textit{run} automatically takes the solution of the previous \textit{run} as the starting point of that \textit{run}.
+Operations performed inside each \textit{run} attempt to minimize the objective function.
+Hence, the solution tends to improve after each \textit{run}.
+Once two consecutive \textit{runs} yield the same solution, the algorithm terminates and returns the solution obtained at the last \textit{run} as the final solution to the user.

-In our algorithm, each \textit{run} is a similar iterative procedure except the fact that the values of tuning parameters after each \textit{run} might be changed.
+Each \textit{run} is a similar iterative procedure except the fact that the values of tuning parameters after each \textit{run} might be changed.
 In each \textit{run} there are four tuning parameters which are \textit{initial global step size} $s_{initial}$, \textit{step decay rate} $\rho$, \textit{step size threshold} $\phi$ and \textit{sparsity threshold} $\lambda$.
-Except \textit{step decay rate} $\rho$, the values of the other tuning parameters are fixed at the beginning and kept unchanged till the algorithm converges.
+Except \textit{step decay rate} $\rho$, the values of the other tuning parameters are set before starting the algorithm and kept unchanged till the algorithm converges.
 The value of \textit{step decay rate} is taken to be $\rho=\rho_1$ for the first \textit{run} and $\rho=\rho_2$ for the following \textit{runs}.
 Overall there are 5 tuning parameters which are $s_{initial}, \rho_1, \rho_2, \phi$ and $\lambda$.
-Apart from these parameters, $max\_iter$ denotes the maximum number of allowed iterations inside a \textit{run}. $max\_runs$ denotes the maximum number of allowed \textit{runs}. \\
+Apart from these parameters, we consider two more quantities namely $max\_iter$, which denotes the maximum number of allowed iterations inside a \textit{run}, and $max\_runs$ which denotes the maximum number of \textit{runs} to be executed.